mar-wir/StanDDM/README.md

 Model Comparison
 ----------------

-After having fit several models, StanDDM provides 3 measures to compare and rank them: lppd, WAIC and LOO-CV (see (Gelman, Hwang, and Vehtari 2014) for more info).
-Code from the "LOO" package (<https://github.com/stan-dev/loo>) has been adapted for this functionality.
+After having fit several models, StanDDM provides 3 measures to compare and rank them: **lppd**, **WAIC** and **LOO-CV** (see (Gelman, Hwang, and Vehtari 2014) for more info).
+Code from the "LOO" package (<https://github.com/stan-dev/loo>) has been adapted for this purpose.
 The function "model\_judgement" ranks all included models and compares them via a plot and table.
-The downside of this function is that all models have to be loaded in memory to be evaluated, which heavily taxes R/R-Studio.
+The downside of this operation is that all models have to be loaded in memory to be evaluated, which heavily taxes R/R-Studio.
 This can be fixed, if demanded.
-Here a example:
+Here an example:

 ``` r
 load(fit1.Rdata)